 Purchase orders and invoices are crucial documents that are part of every company’s procurement process.
 It’s important to understand the similarities and differences, and why these documents are both important.

-A streamlined and efficient procurement system that utilizes electronic – and automated – purchase order forms and invoices can help your business run more smoothly and focus on what you need to do to stay competitive.
+A streamlined and efficient procurement system that utilizes electronic purchase order forms and automates invoice processing can help your business run more smoothly and focus on what you need to do to stay competitive.

 With electronic forms, your POs and invoices and work together in a single pipeline that minimizes paperwork and miscommunications.